 I Just wanted to give you relief for your dry itchy scalp if you haven't been able to figure out what do.
 Here are just a few simple home remedies that can possibly help you get rid of that itchy scalp.
 Read on and try these things out at home

 1. Aloe vera gel is a natural moisturizer and helps in treating an itchy scalp because of its anti-microbial and soothing properties.
 Take organic aloe vera gel or a leaf(buy it Mexican Markets or Whole Food) and apply it directly to your scalp.
 Leave it for 15-20 minutes and wash it with lukewarm water.
 Repeat this twice a week to see better results.

 2. Baking Soda

 Baking soda has both anti-fungal and anti-bacterial properties that help in killing the bacteria causing infection, hair fall or itchiness.
 All you need is 2-3 tablespoons of baking soda and water.
 Take a bowl and add both the ingredients in it.
 Mix it until the consistency becomes like a thick paste.
 Once you're done with it, take the paste and spread it over your scalp for 10 to 15 minutes.
 After completion of 15 minutes, you can wash your hair with a regular shampoo.
 Bonus: add two drops of lavender essential or eucaliptus essential oil

-Wrap you locs at night
+Wrap you hair/locs at night

 We hope these tips were helpful!
 What do you want to learn about next? sign in and comment below!